noahjb/novi_cd_test/README.md

   `git fetch --all`
 11. Verify that you have all of the available branches on your virtual machine.
 Use the command `git branch`
-12. Update the config file to point to the newly forked & cloned repository:
+12. Update the config file to point to the newly forked & cloned repository.
+Right click on your connection and choose "Config":
 ![](http://i66.tinypic.com/315bkep.jpg) ![](http://i64.tinypic.com/30sae7k.jpg)
 13. Checkout the starter branch: `git checkout starter`
+14. Install dependencies by running `npm install`

 ## Course Format